confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/cp-rbac-mtls-lb/README.md

 # Deploy CFK with RBAC, mTLS, and Load Balancer using Blueprint

-This scenario uses the Control Plane and Data Plane you deploy in [Quick Start](../quickstart-deploy/single-site-deployment.rst) and creates a new Blueprint with the following features:
+This scenario uses the Control Plane and Data Plane you deployed in [Quick Start](../quickstart-deploy/single-site-deployment.rst) and creates a new Blueprint with the following features:

 - mTLS authentication
 - Confluent Platform RBAC